communityvi/communityvi/README.md

 # communityvi
-communityvi (name subject to change) is a backend and frontend for watching movies together over the network, inspired by [syncplay](https://syncplay.pl) and [togethertube](https://togethertube.com/).
+communityvi (name subject to change) is a backend and frontend for consuming media together over the network, inspired by [syncplay](https://syncplay.pl) and [togethertube](https://togethertube.com/).

 It is currently still under heavy development.
 We're lacking mostly in frontend design, UX and layout.

 ## Vision
-We want to provide a platform that allows anyone to watch movies together without any technical expertise required.
+We want to provide a platform that allows anyone to consume media (i.e. watching movies, listening to music...) together without any technical expertise required.

 ### Goals
 * Synchronizing playback state between multiple people.
 * Providing a one-click solution that only requires a URL to participate.
 * Allow synchronized playback of video/audio files stored locally on the device where a user is watching/listening. (all participants need a local copy)
 * Allow playback of video/audio from streaming sites like YouTube, Vimeo, Soundcloud etc.
-* Providing a backend API that allows for additional client implementations
+* Providing a backend API that allows for additional client implementations.
 	* e.g. native desktop or mobile apps
 	* e.g. WebExtensions that hook directly into third party streaming sites that don't allow being embedded
 * Making the hosting of your own instance as easy as possible.